Oversampling: Resolution

 In practice, oversampling is implemented in order to reduce cost and improve performance of an analog-to-digital converter (ADC) or digital-to-analog converter (DAC).
-When oversampling by a factor of N, the dynamic range also increases a factor of N because there are N times as many possible values for the sum.
-However, the signal-to-noise ratio (SNR) increases by $\sqrt{N}$, because summing up uncorrelated noise increases its amplitude by $\sqrt{N}$, while summing up a coherent signal increases its average by N. As a result, the SNR increases by $\sqrt{N}$.
+When oversampling by a factor of N, the signal-to-noise ratio (SNR) increases by $\sqrt{N}$, because summing up uncorrelated noise increases its amplitude by $\sqrt{N}$, while summing up a coherent signal increases its average by N.

 For instance, to implement a 24-bit converter, it is sufficient to use a 20-bit converter that can run at 256 times the target sampling rate.
 Combining 256 consecutive 20-bit samples can increase the SNR by a factor of 16, effectively adding 4 bits to the resolution and producing a single sample with 24-bit resolution.
 (Note: While with N=256 there is an increase in dynamic range by 8 bits, and the level of coherent signal increases by a factor of N, the noise changes by a factor of $\sqrt{N}$=16, so the net SNR improves by a factor of 16, 4 bits or 24 dB.)